szakeetm/molflow_sources/README.md

 - `git clone https://github.com/microsoft/vcpkg.git`
 - `cd vcpkg`
-- `git checkout 2024.01.12` - Works on all platforms (avoids SDL 2.30+ causing failed start on Windows Remote Desktop)
+- `git checkout 2024.01.12` - This vcpkg version, with its packages, works on all platforms (avoids SDL 2.30+ causing failed start on Windows Remote Desktop)
 - `./bootstrap-vcpkg.sh` or `./bootstrap-vcpkg.bat`
-- `./vcpkg integrate install` - note toolchain location
+- `./vcpkg integrate install` - note the toolchain location in the command's output
 - On all platforms: `./vcpkg install cereal cimg curl fmt libpng zlib pugixml sdl2`
-- On Fedora (SDL2 problem): `./vcpkg install cereal cimg curl fmt libpng zlib pugixml`
+- On Fedora (omit SDL2, as it has a problem): `./vcpkg install cereal cimg curl fmt libpng zlib pugixml`
-  - Install `SDL2-devel` with yum or dnf
+  - Install `SDL2-devel` with yum or dnf instead
 - Navigate to molflow repo, and from a `build` or similar dir:
-- `cmake .. "-DCMAKE_TOOLCHAIN_FILE=/path/to/vcpkg/scripts/buildsystems/vcpkg.cmake"`
+- `cmake .. "-DCMAKE_TOOLCHAIN_FILE=/path/to/vcpkg/scripts/buildsystems/vcpkg.cmake"` (toolchain location as you noted down)
 - `make`

 # Running